Fazzmo/Newsletter-by-IndLancer/README.md

-# d2d-newsletter
+# Indlancer's free Newsletter
-a daily Newsletter vibe coded using Claude.
+A daily Newsletter which can be curated by you, for you.
+Developed by Fazil - Founder, IndLancer.